gcclinux/broadband/README.md

 ----------------------------------------------------------------
 #### The go Broadband app / code was writen to satisfy my own requirements to monitor my internet speed regularly

+You can run this app/code as is and it will return the output on the screen or you have an option to store the data into a PostgreSQL database, with minor changes you can use other DBs like MySQL & SQLite but I have only included a config and tested on PostgreSQL

 Output Example:

 ```